mem48/geocompr/main.md

 ## Software for geocomputation

-R is a powerful tool for geocomptation.
+R is a powerful language for geocomptation but there are many other options for spatial data analysis.
-However, other languages can be used and it is useful to be aware of these for historical context and to help understand the wider open source geospatial programming ecosystem, of which R is a part.
+Awareness of these will help situate R in the wider geospatial ecosystem, and identify when a different tool may be more appropriate for a specific task.
+Over time R developers have added various R interfaces (or 'bridges' as we call them in Chapter 13) to other software.
+Therefore knowing what else is out there can also be useful from an R-spatial perspective because a) there may already be a bridge to something that adds the functionality you need and b) if there's not already a bridge there may be on the horizon.
 With this motivation in mind the section briefly introduces the languages [C++](https://isocpp.org/), [Java](https://www.oracle.com/java/index.html) and [Python](https://www.python.org/) for geocomputation, with reference to R.

 A natural choice for geocomputation would be C++ since major GIS packages (e.g., [GDAL](http://www.gdal.org/), [QGIS](www.qgis.org), [GRASS](https://grass.osgeo.org/), [SAGA](www.saga-gis.org), and even [ArcGIS](https://www.arcgis.com/)) often rely in great parts on it.